Rikko Marmeto

-Rikko Marius Marmeto born (October 12, 1996) is a Filipino beach and indoor volleyball player.
+Rikko Marius Marmeto (born October 12, 1996) is a Filipino beach and indoor volleyball player.
 He played with FEU Tamaraws collegiate men's University team.
-He last played for the Imus City-AJAA Spikers in the Spikers' Turf.
+He last played for the Savouge Spin Doctors in the Spikers' Turf.

 Career

 Collegiate

 Marmeto made his first game appearance with the FEU Tamaraws is in UAAP Season 76, where they placed in 3rd after being defeated by Ateneo in the Semis.

 In UAAP Season 77 and UAAP Season 78 they failed to advance in the Semis after being placed in 5th.

 In UAAP Season 79, the FEU Tamaraws gets back onto the Semis after 2 years of final four appearance drought.
 They failed to reach the finals after being defeated by NU Bulldogs in the stepladder semifinals.

 In UAAP Season 80, it was the last playing year of Rikko Marmeto in the UAAP.
 They succeeded to get their final four appearance after being ranked at No. 2 in the preliminary round.
 They failed to reach the finals after being loss against Ateneo in the Semis.